cmhouston/excl-mobile/docs/Checkin Checklist.md

 6. Smoke test on Android device.

-After pushing, go to the #intern-2014-hou-code channel on Slack or https://buildbox.io/cmh-mobile-test/cmh-mobile-test and login.
-Verify the continuous integration build and integration tests succeeded.
+7. Verify that continuous integration build and integration tests succeed.